 I will keep records of the pertinent information from each session concerning your outcomes, problems, emotional responses, life events, improvements and responses to treatment, plus whatever other information I deem useful to achieve a result for you.
-This information is kept in an anonymised form (without your name) in addition to only being on encrypted devices.
-The information will be kept on various computers and cloud servers but always in encrypted and anonymised form (without your name attached).
+This information is kept in an anonymised form (without your name) in addition to only being on encrypted devices and cloud servers.

 I may keep records of your IAPT measures including GAD7 (anxiety), PHQ9 (depression) and SWEMWBS (optimism).

 All paper records are destroyed.